 1. Stock Up On Healthy Greens

-Greens are your best friend and don’t forget it.
+Greens are your best friend and don’t forget.
 If you’re ever in need of bulking up a meal, throw in some mixed greens.
 Greens are amazing added to smoothies and super stirred into soups and side dishes.

 They’re full of protein and fiber, aiding digestion and filling you up quickly.
 Not to mention the added benefits of cancer prevention and reducing inflammation (1).